molpopgen/fwdpy/docs/examples/FixationTimes1.md

 Now, run the simulation itself.

-__Warning:__ I'm running this using 40 processors, and it takes about 20Gb of RAM, so your machine may not be able to handle this.

 _Note:_  I'm only doing 40 replicates for each $s$, which is of course limiting.

 This example runs in a few minutes on my machine.